 How the Snowball Method Works – Pay off Debt Starting With the Smallest Debt First

-How the Avalanche Method Works – Pay off Debt Starting With the Highest Interest Rate First
+How the Debt Avalanche Method Works – Pay off Debt Starting With the Highest Interest Rate First

-With credit card interest rates coming in on average between 19% and 30%, you will pay less interest overall with the avalanche versus the snowball method.
+With credit card interest rates coming in on average between 19% and 30% only paying the minimum payment might not be enough.
+You will pay less interest overall with the avalanche versus the snowball method.
 When you make payments that bring your overall balance owing down, it will start to raise your credit score.
 But you wouldn’t be alone if you’re wondering if the time and interest savings difference is significant.

 Snowball vs Avalanche Calculator – How to Choose the Right Method to Pay Off Debts Fast?

 Ultimately, the snowball effect vs avalanche effect might not come down to the numbers.
 In fact, the emotional side of money management plays a more important role in debt repayment than most people realize.
-Use whichever method keeps you motivated to pay off debt and working towards your goals.
+Use whichever method keeps you motivated to pay off debt, become debt free and work towards your goals.
 Often, the difference between these two methods is not worth worrying about just as long as you are working towards the end-goal.

 Contact us for More Information About the Best Way to Pay off Debt

 All in all, motivation is as a key an ingredient.
-As long as you see your balances going down, keep doing what you’re doing.
+Whether it’s credit card debt or a car loan, as long as you see your balances and outstanding debts going down, keep doing what you’re doing.
 And if you need any help along the way, we’re here for you.
 We can provide you with advice on the best way to pay off debt.
 We can also give you referrals, review debt repayment options with you and provide solutions that will help you reach your financial goals.
 Contact us anytime by email , phone at 1-888-527-8999 or online chat – we’re always here.

 Worried about debt?